bennyLCK/tp/docs/DeveloperGuide.md

 1. **Make URL failure more explicit**: Currently when a URL cannot be opened the app shows that by not opening anything.
 This can be improved by showing an error message.
 1. **The filter command can work for individual prefixes**: Currently the filter command only works for all prefixes.
 It can be improved by allowing the user to filter by individual prefixes.
+1. **Automatically sort persons by their names in ascending alphabetical ordering**: Currently whenever the user makes an edit to a person's name or adds new person entries which may result in a violation of the previous ordering, the user would have to execute the `sort n/` command to re-sort the person entries.
+It can be improved by automatically sorting people whenever new entries, or certain edits to them are made to reduce such inconveniences to the user.
-1. **Automatically sort persons by their names in ascending alphabetical ordering, articles by their publication dates in descending order**: Currently whenever the user makes an edit to a person's name, to an article's publication date, or adds new person or article entries which may result in a violation of the previous ordering, the user would have to execute the `sort n/` or `sort -a d/` commands to re-sort the persons or articles.
-It can be improved by automatically sorting people and articles whenever new entries, or certain edits to them are made to reduce such inconveniences to the user.
+1. **Automatically sort articles by their publication dates in descending order**: Currently whenever the user makes an edit to an article's publication date or adds new article entries which may result in a violation of the previous ordering, the user would have to execute the `sort -a d/` command to re-sort the articles.
+It can be improved by automatically sorting articles whenever new entries, or certain edits to them are made to reduce such inconveniences to the user.